vladysor/SensEdu/docs/Library/ADC.md

 $$T_{CONV} = (2.5 \text{ cycles} + 8.5 \text{ cycles}) * \frac{1}{f_{\text{adc_ker_ck}}} = 11 \text{ cycles} * \frac{1}{25\text{MHz}} = 440\text{ns}$$

 SensEdu is configured to x2 oversampling (basically, averaging), so we require around $$880\text{ns}$$ per one ADC conversion, which theoretically gives us a maximum $$1136\text{kS/sec}$$ sampling rate.
-However, in reality, this rate is expected to be lower due to various additional delays.
-Based on our practical testing of the ADC sampling rate, we have concluded that the maximum achievable sampling rate is $$550\text{kS/sec}$$.
-Any attempt to increase this rate further results in a decrease in the actual sampling rate.
+Based on the practical tests of the ADC sampling rate, the theoretical maximum of the sampling rate can be achieved with a negligible error that is the result of various additional delays.
+Therefore, the practical limit of the ADC sampling rate is set to $$1000\text{kS/sec}$$ which corresponds to a sampling frequency of $$1\text{MHz}$$.
+Any attempt to increase this rate further results in a decrease in the actual sampling rate of the module.
 ### Initialization

 General ADC configuration: